khari1090/30-30-site/_posts/2016-11-13-foodShopCart.md

 It works.

 ## Learned
 I learned many things with this project.
-Namely key/value pairs in arrays, solidifying my understanding of arrays, adding and rounding of numbers in an array
+Namely `key`/`value` pairs in arrays, solidifying my understanding of arrays, adding and rounding of numbers in an array

 ## Issues
 Besides the normal learning curve, this wasn’t so bad.
-I guess i had some trouble displaying the total properly and showing the prices/names of the foods at first but that came together pretty well in the end.
+I guess I had some trouble displaying the total properly and showing the prices/names of the foods at first but that came together pretty well in the end.